 Basis for Through public participation, indication was given that infrastructure

 Relative improvements with CDBG funds should be focused on low-income areas such as

 Priority Palmer's Crossing.
 Consultation with local government representatives also

-indicated an interest in infrastructure that may benefit economic development
+littority indicated an interest in infrastructure that may benefit economic development

 efforts in the Forrest County Industrial Park and/or other sites with economic

 development potential.
-Consultation also suggested need for complete
+Consultation also suggested need for complete networks

-networks of sidewalks and bike paths that would connect residents within easy
+of sidewalks and bike paths that would connect residents within easy walking

-walking distance of grocers and employers.
+distance of grocers and employers.

+8

-8 Priority Need Public Services
+Priority Need Public Services

-Name Tublic Services
+- Name

-Priority Level High
+- Priority Level High

 Population Extremely Low

-Population Low
+Low

 Moderate

 Middle

 Large Families

 Families with Children

 Elderly

-Public Housing Residents
+Public Housing Residents Rural

-Rural

 Chronic Homelessness

 Individuals

 Families with Children

 Mentally III

 Chronic Substance Abuse

 veterans

 Persons with HIV/AIDS

 Victims of Domestic Violence

 Unaccompanied Youth

 Elderly

 Frail Elderly

 Persons with Mental Disabilities

 Persons with Physical Disabilities

 Persons with Developmental Disabilities

 Persons with Alcohol or Other Addictions

 Persons with HIV/AIDS and their Families

 Victims of Domestic Violence

 Geographic

 Areas

 Affected

-Associated Goals Public Services activities or enavendors .
-These areas).
-Specific financial literac persons living v families, and -ut The City may pursues non-profit organizations to implement Public Service activities or enact such activities through its own efforts or the use of vendors.
+Associated Goals Public Services Description The City may pursue non-profit organizations to implement Public Service activities or enact such activities through its own efforts or the use of vendors.
 These activities vary, but all benefit low/mod clientele (or areas).
-Specific needs identified through the public participation process include financial literacy, job/skills training, housing counseling, supportive services for persons living with HIV/AIDS, supportive services for homeless persons and families, and-utility/rent/deposit assistance for low-income households, health-related outreach and education, and health screening and testing.
+Specific needs identified through the public participation process include financial literacy, job/skills training, housing counseling, supportive services for persons living with HIV/AIDS, supportive services for homeless persons and families, utility/rent/deposit assistance for low-income households, health-related outreach and education, and health screening and testing.
 Basis for Relative Priority Public participation and Interagency Meetings included several comments related to the need for various public services.
 Types of public services vary to such a degree that it is difficult to determine what specific demographics within the "Special Needs" or "Homeless" population category will benefit.
 Comments received related in some way to all of the possible groups.
-Consultation and public engagement in April/May 2020 as a result of the COVID-19 pandemic supported the use of CDBG CARES Act funding for health-related outreach and education and health screening and testing in low-mod neighborhoods.
+Consultation and public engagement in April/May 2020 as a result of the COVID-19 pandemic supported the use of CDBG CARES Act funding for health-related outreach and education and health screening and testing in low-mod neighborhoods as well as utility/rent/deposit assistance for low-income households.
 9 Priority Need Name Housing - Special Needs and/or Homeless Priority Level High